Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond

-This is what I generally observed when travelling around Argentina:
+This is what I generally observed when travelling around Argentina as a vegan:

 - Most big cities and touristy places have at least one veggie restaurant or cafe.
-Buenos Aires is the exception.
+Buenos Aires is the exception with way more options.

 - Breakfast is definitely the most difficult meal to find vegan so try to self-cater as much as possible or bring some peanut butter.